-Key management personnel remuneration comprises salaries, superannuation contributions, and short-term incentive bonuses.
-The Chief Executive Officer (CEO), in conjunction with the Nominations and Remuneration Committee, is responsible for determining the remuneration of key management personnel.
+Executive remuneration comprises salaries, superannuation contributions, and short-term incentive bonuses.
+The Board, in conjunction with the Nominations and Remuneration Committee and the CEO, is responsible for determining the remuneration of key management personnel.
 The Nominations and Remuneration Committee reviews the CEO's remuneration.
 The Committee makes recommendations to the Board for approval of the CEO's remuneration.

-Director and key management personnel remuneration including the CEO's, is reviewed at least annually.
+Director and Executive remuneration including the CEO's, is reviewed at least annually.
 Remuneration levels are benchmarked against independent external sources.
-The directors and key management personnel are paid in accordance with the Remuneration Policy.
-In the case of directors, fees may be paid to the director, paid to the employer of the director or salary sacrificed as superannuation contributions.
+The Directors and Executives are paid in accordance with Remuneration Policies.
+In the case of directors, fees may be paid to the Director, paid to the employer of the Director or salary sacrificed as superannuation contributions.